What You Need to Know About Your Electric Panel

 A home’s electrical panel is the kind of thing that most people don’t typically think about, that is until they really have to, and then suddenly it becomes one of the most important things in your home!

-At the very least, be certain that your electrical system is a part of your initial home inspection when buying a new property.
+At the very least, be certain that your electrical system is a part of your spring "to do" list.

 Faulty electrical wiring isn’t just extremely expensive to fix but it may even pose a significant fire risk.

 Your electrical panel is probably located in your garage, basement, utility room, laundry room, or possibly even inside a closet.
 It’s very important that everyone in your family knows where it is and to verify that it has been labeled correctly, as you may need to get to it quickly to shut the power off to the whole house.
 If you have kids, take the time to familiarize them with the electrical panel as well so that they know how to safely reset a circuit.

 Be sure that the area around the panel is clear and not being used for storage so that you can access it quickly.
 A good idea is to also keep a flashlight hanging near the panel for use during a power outage.

 One of the most valuable things you can do is to take the time to make sure that your panel is accurately and clearly labeled, tracing each circuit to the specific area of the house that it serves.
 Have a friend or family member help and call out to each other to figure out which circuit feeds each outlet or appliance.
 You can then use a pen to label each switch or pick up one of those handy packs of labeled magnets to affix to each circuit.

 If you suddenly lose power in just one room or on one outlet, you’ve almost certainly tripped that circuit breaker.
 Circuit breakers are designed to be tripped to prevent a more powerful overload that might do permanent damage to your system.
 If a circuit breaker trips, unplug everything on that circuit and reset.